 Oscillators

-An oscillator is a device used to create oscillations:
+An oscillator is a device that generates oscillations:

 In Punctual, an oscillator is a function that returns values in the range from -1 to 1, varying through time.

-All oscillators receive a single argument, which is the oscillation frequency in hertzs, that is full cycles per second.
+All oscillators take a single argument: the oscillation frequency in hertz (full cycles per second).

 osc